 Jordan Gamble Scene Editor from Chicago.
 It's all quite commonsense, until you get to places like Indiana.
 What the heck is a "Hoosier,' anyway?
 Is it a tire?
 Gene Hackman?
 A redneck hick?
 Indiana University doesn't even know - they just settle for an amorphous mascot and the colors cream and crimson.
 So does that mean a "Hoosier" is a pitchfork-shaped monogram?
 Not really.
 While we were studying Indiana history, my fourth grade class actually had to make up our own stories because no one else had much of an idea anyway.
 As inspiration, Mrs. Goodrich told us about other people's theories.
 The most colorful explanation came from James Whitcomb Riley, Indiana's most famous poet.
 He said the term came out of frontier barrooms, where there was enough brawling and knife fights to hear "whose ear?" on a regular basis.
-Another story has less vicious Indiana residents calling out "whose here?" to travelers approaching their cabins The most likely and boring answer is that Indiana residents appropriated "Hoosier" after migrating from the southern states and Appalachia, where "hoosher" and "hoosier" meant hillbilly or backwoods (literally, the Anglo-Saxon root "hoo" means hill or high ground).
+Another story has less vicious Indiana residents calling out "whose here?" to travelers approaching their cab- The most likely and boring answer is that Indiana residents appropriated "Hoosier" after migrating from the southern states and Appalachia, where "hoosher" and "hoosier" meant hillbilly or backwoods (literally, the Anglo-Saxon root "hoo" means hill or high ground).
 Into the 1850s, poor Southern whites were called "hoosiers" and "crackers."
 Yet in the state's infancy, the people settling in the Indiana wilderness gave the old slang new connotations.
 As more and more people set down roots in the Indiana wilderness and made the land their own, "Hoosier" took on a meaning of respect, not ridicule.
-Towards the end of the nineteenth century, the word lost its negative connotation in Indiana, and by 1900 was simply accepted as the state demonvm.
+Towards the end of the nineteenth century, the word lost its negative connotation in Indiana, and by 1900 was simply accepted as the state demonym.
 But for me, "Hoosier" doesn't really entail any of this history.
 I think of the Oscar-winning movie with Gene Hackman and Dennis Hopper, or Indiana's basketball culture summed up simply in the image of a makeshift hoop and court in a barn lot.
-Or, you know, it's my hometown college, Purdue University, being the sworn nemesis of the Indiana University Hoosiers, But I can't draw a picture of a Hoosier or tell you it's the state tree, like they can in Ohio.
+Or, you know, it's my hometown college, Purdue University, being the sworn nemesis of the Indiana University Hoosiers But 1 can't draw a picture of a Hoosier or tell you it's the state tree, like they can in Ohio.
 Sure, I'll explain the James Whitcomb Riley lost-ear story to my Nicaraguan roommate for the heck of it, but sometimes it's fun to have a state mascot that's so mysterious.
-QUESTION OF THE DAY: What was the highlight of your Spring Break?

-Brian Wysocki

-junior Fisher
+The views expressed in the Inside Column are those of the author and not necessarily those of The Observer.
+Contact Jordan Gamble jgamble@nd.edu CORRECTIONS The Observer regards itself as a professional publication and strives for the highest standards of journalism at all times.
+We do, however, recognize that we will make mistakes.
+If we have made a mistake, please contact us at 631-4541 so we can correct our error.
+QUESTION OF THE DAY: WHAT WAS THE HIGHLIGHT OF YOUR SPRING BREAK?

-"Irish women's basketball in Hartford, Conn.!"
+Brian Wysocki junior Fisher "Irish women's basketball in Hartford, Conn.!"